Acrylate & Epoxy Light-Curable Formulations

 Surface tack is sometimes observed with acrylate LCMs.
 Surface tack is caused by the interference of atmospheric oxygen with the free radical cure mechanism on the surface of the resin.
 In most cases, surface tack can be eliminated by altering the curing process with greater light intensity, longer cure time, or a slight adjustment in the wavelength of light used.
 On the other hand, there are some acrylate LCMs that will not cure tack free even with these alterations.
 Most of these products were designed for applications where the light-curable material is not exposed to air, i.e., in bonding applications between two substrates.

 Epoxy (Cationic) Systems

 Epoxy LCMs sometimes called “cationic systems” by virtue of the type of photoinitiator employed as opposed to the chemical make-up of the resin, comprise the second main class of light-curable materials.
 The range of properties which can be achieved with these products is somewhat narrower than with acrylate LCMs.
 Nevertheless, epoxy LCMs can be formulated to exhibit a few advantages over some acrylate light-curable materials, including tack-free cures (no oxygen inhibition), and superior adhesion to certain substrates.

 A point of difference between epoxy and acrylate LCMs is that the development of full properties often takes longer for light-curable epoxies, so heat is sometimes used to accelerate the cure.
 In addition, the curing of cationic LCMs is impeded by moisture/humidity.

-In general, UV curing increases production speed and product throughput, decreases work-in-progress and scrap, enables 100% in-line inspection, and because it is a solvent-free process, reduces environmental pollutants.
+In general, UV curing increases production speed and product throughput, decreases work-in-progress and scrap, and enables 100% in-line inspection.